cscott/3d-multimaterial/README.md

 <br clear="both" />
 <img src="./imgs/IMG_20170728_145756.jpg" style="float:right" width=150 align="right"/>

-Now attach the extruder to the Y-axis of your printer using (3) M3x10mm screws through the bottom mounting holes into (3) M3 nuts in the slots provides.
+Now attach the extruder to the Y-axis of your printer using (2) M3x10mm screws through the bottom mounting holes into (2) M3 nuts in the slots provided.
 (I'm using M3x12mm screws because I have an extra 3mm aluminum plate mounted to my Y-axis, to support a previous dual-extruder experiment <a href="https://www.thingiverse.com/thing:398212">similar to this one</a>.)

+Insert your hot end, and ensure it is snug and flush to the bottom surface fof the extruder as shown in the picture.
+Any gap here will allow flexible coil to kink and coil into the gap, eventually pushing your hot end off in the middle of a print.
+(This is the voice of experience speaking.)

+Install the `clamp` piece using two M3 screws into the stepper.
+(Sorry, I didn't write down exactly how long they were; probably around 20mm.)
+There is a ridge on the clamp piece that should fit into the ring at the top of your hot end and keep it from slipping downward.
+The `clamp` is secured to the Y-axis using another M3x10mm screw and M3 nut into its bottom.

-You can test everything out by feeding filament through the hole in the top of the remixed gear head extruder to make sure everything is working correctly to this point.
+You can do a test print, feeding filament through the hole in the top of the remixed gear head extruder, to make sure everything is working correctly to this point.
 Be sure to use `M92 E127` to reset your extruder steps/mm if you weren't previously using a gear head extruder.